MariaIsabel-90/Master-Oceanology/README.md

 ## Master-Oceanology

 In this repository I present a summary of the methodology and results from my Masters in Oceanology taken in the University of Rio Grande, as well as the Matlab scripts.
+I also added the final version of the dissetation, written in Portuguese.

 ## Main goal of this work